Nuances of using earnings reports to make trading decisions

 Analysts more than anyone understand just how involved companies can be in crafting the image they want to present to investors and stakeholders.
 Therefore it is important to look into professional interpretations of the ample information presented via earnings calls.
 After all the old adage “perception is reality” isn’t more true anywhere than in securities trading.

-The Art of Impressions and Estimates
+The art of impressions and estimates

 As much as analysis of a company’s performance by outside observers can affect a stock’s price, what the company chooses to report on in the first instance has the most undervalued effect.
 Governmental agencies like the SEC in the United States and ESMA in Europe provide guidelines and oversight for the bare minimum content standards of earnings reports.
 They provide the guard rails to hold companies accountable to stockholders, investors and employees by providing mechanisms for accountability and investor protection from harmful business practices.